 Remember to approach the whole situation without judgment and disappointment.
 Reach out to various stakeholders.
 A healthy conversation increases the chances of a win-win outcome.
 If you feel that the relationship with the customer still has value and potential for growth, you can try to escalate your effort by scheduling a call between your client executive sponsor and their executive peer in your organization (or ideally, your CEO).
 By taking the issue up with upper management, they can realize that there is additional value yet to be achieved.
-Hopefully, this will help re-align your client with the original vision you set out to fulfill.
-This time, with the right resource and attitude in place.

 A Maturity model is a great tool you can develop yourself.
 Use it to visually encourage the right client behavior.

 Drawing up clear areas of responsibility will help your client establish the best team to work with you in accomplishing their desired outcome.